 Dimitra: I’ve completed five and like me many others find this way of learning interesting, rewarding and fun.
 I imagine some people enrol because they know MOOCs offer flexibility, and are free.
 It may be that some people enrol and simply complete the part of the course that they’re most interested in.
 I guess that some people underestimate MOOCs and may think that they’re not “serious” courses.
 But when they start doing the work they realise that they’re in fact very “serious” and require commitment.

 Antonella: I don’t see this as an issue.
 People pay subscriptions to go to the gym and they hardly go.
 That doesn’t mean that gyms are not a suitable way to exercise.
 Let’s not forget that MOOCs are a new phenomenon and although the drop-out rate is high, there is an increasing interest; more and more institutions are now offering MOOCs and the corporate world is looking at their model with a certain interest.

 Q. Because of the large amount of users, learning material can’t be tailored to individuals or different learning styles.
 Previous knowledge, strengths or experience are not considered.
 Isn’t that a step back from what we know about the philosophy of learning?

 Antonella: I think that online education is still at its early stages so MOOCs are currently a work in progress.
-However it’s also true that through MOOCs, academic institutions are testing online courses on a very large scale, and one can see that that lots of effort is being put into the instructional approach so that education can be delivered effectively to the learners in this new way.
+However, it’s also true that through MOOCs, academic institutions are testing online courses on a very large scale, and one can see that a lot of effort is being put into the instructional approach so that education can be delivered effectively to the learners in this new way.